Bligoubloups/img_gps/README.md

 # img_gps
-Search the GPS data of an image.
+Show GPS data of an image.

 ### How to use:
 brew install imagemagick